On quantum superpositions of graphs, no-signalling and covariance: Graph superpositions: names matter

 In fact, as we will see in the next section, it is imperative that we take them as orthogonal, taking

 [1]{#1}

 An analogy can be made with plane waves in quantum mechanics and translation invariance.
 Consider the plane wave state $ \ket{p,0} = \int e^{i px} dx$ and the same state shifted in position as $ \ket{p,\Delta}= \int e^{i p(x+\Delta)} dx$, with $p$ the wave momentum and $x$ the position variable.
 In empty space there is no physical sense in which the two plane waves are different: the shift in position is immaterial, as the plane wave homogeneously spreads across space.
 Yet, the inner product $\langle \vec{p,0} \vert \vec{p,\Delta} \rangle $ need not be taken to be unit.
 In fact, it is imperative to distinguish mathematically between $\ket{p,0}$ and $\ket{p,\Delta}$ if we wish to do quantum mechanics.
 For instance, as a particle propagates, its plane waves components typically evolve from $\ket{p,0}$ and $\ket{p,\Delta}$.
-Thus, whilst $\ket{p,0}$ and $\ket{p,\Delta}$ alone do not hold any physically relevant position information, their difference does: it carries physically relevant relative position information.
+Thus, whilst $\ket{p,0}$ and $\ket{p,\Delta}$ alone do not hold any physically relevant position information, their relative difference does: it carries physically relevant relative position information.
 To avoid confusion we emphasize that in this analogy there does exist an ambient spacetime geometry (Newtonian spacetime) with respect to which distances are defined, while in our treatment of quantum graphs we define superpositions of graphs already at the pre-geometrical, topological level, using only the naming of nodes on the graph.

 The heart of the matter then lies in the following observation.
 If we do not further constrain the theory, having taken $\braket{G|G'}=0$ for graphs only differing in their naming, names will in principle be observable.
-This is clearly unreasonable.
+From a Physics point-of-view this is clearly unreasonable.
 In the continuum, observables that read out the coordinates of a point on the manifold are excluded by the requirement of diffeomorphism invariance, also known as general covariance.
 This central insight of general relativity ensures that no prediction of the theory depends on the coordinate system in use.
+Invariance of graphs under renamings should be recognized as a symmetry of similar importance for theories employing graphs rather than manifolds as their underlying topological space.
+Again from a Computer Science point-of-view this may or may not be reasonable, depending upon the availability of single identifiers, although ultimately, at low levels of abstractions a computer is but a physical device.